glipR/eV3sim/README.md

 In the map creation, every physics material needs:

-* To be auto-assigned some layer to tell the rest of the game this is collidable
+* The collidable layer
-* To create some linkage so that the colour of the material is inspectable.
+* The light-collide layer (for colour sensors)

 ### Motors